On principal series representations of quasi-split reductive p-adic groups: Parameters of generic representations

 Recall that $u$ corresponds to a unitary character of $T$, so it is a bounded L-parameter for $T$.
 By \cite[Proposition 3.14]{AMS3}, the algebra $\mh H_{\mf s^\vee,u}$ is of the form $\mh H (u,0,\mr{triv},\log (q_F)/2)$, where triv means the trival local system on the trivial nilpotent orbit 0.
-The meaning of this statement is explained somewhat further in \cite[(71) and below]{AMS3}.
-Namely,
+The meaning of this statement is explained somewhat further in \cite[(3.9) and below]{AMS3}.
+It can be formulated as